solliancenet/azure-synapse-analytics-workshop-400/day-02/lab03-dw-optimization-part-1.md

     The query will take up to 10 minutes to complete.

-    >Note:
-    >CTAS is a more customizable version of the SELECT...INTO statement.
-    >SELECT...INTO doesn't allow you to change either the distribution method or the index type as part of the operation.
-You create the new table by using the >default distribution type of ROUND_ROBIN, and the default table structure of CLUSTERED COLUMNSTORE INDEX.
+    > **NOTE**
     >
+    > CTAS is a more customizable version of the SELECT...INTO statement.
+    > SELECT...INTO doesn't allow you to change either the distribution method or the index type as part of the operation.
+You create the new table by using the default distribution type of ROUND_ROBIN, and the default table structure of CLUSTERED COLUMNSTORE INDEX.
+    >
-    >With CTAS, on the other hand, you can specify both the distribution of the table data as well as the table structure type.
+    > With CTAS, on the other hand, you can specify both the distribution of the table data as well as the table structure type.

 2. Run the query again to see the performance improvements: